Skip to main content

 The connection between metabolism and body temperature is a reminder that energy and chemical reactions are intimately related.
 A basic understanding of this relationship is especially important when those chemical reactions occur within our own bodies.

-This page titled 7.0: Prelude to Energy and Chemical Processes is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.0: Prelude to Energy and Chemical Processes is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.